Doing good in Lancaster County can set your business apart, win customers, and grow business.

 Millennials expect their business choices to align with cause-related concepts:

 - In a Barkley report , 42 percent of Millennials said they’d buy products or services if their money in part helped a cause.
 35 percent said they’d also donate money directly to the cause.

 The implications are clear.
 Cause marketing is not only a powerful way to give your company a competitive edge, it also can be a positive way to contribute to your community by helping others.

 Cause Marketing: What is it?

 Cause Marketing can be defined as what happens when for-profits team up with non-profits in a way that benefits both.
 When it’s done right, Cause Marketing results in increased brand awareness and greater customer loyalty.
-Non-profits benefit from the time, treasure or talent of your support.
+Non-profits benefit from the time or talent of your support.

 Choose a Cause You Care About

 Before you start using business time and money to support a cause, you should evaluate if the cause is are open to your sponsorship:

 Match the Cause with Your Business Goals

-For example, if you sell children’s clothing, it would make sense to partner with a local youth program, youth sports, children’s events or programs that work with at-risk children.
-Your contributions could be made in merchandise donations, encouraging customers to donate, promoting the cause in your store and in your advertising, or by supporting events with donations.
-Regardless of how you promote your cause, the key is to find a cause that makes sense to you AND your customers.
+- For example, if you sell children’s clothing, it would make sense to partner with a local youth program, youth sports, children’s events or programs that work with at-risk children.

 Tap Into Existing Partnerships